cedricg-mirror/reflexions/APT/APT29/SOLARFLARE/4e8f24fb50a08c12636f3d50c94772f355d5229e58110cccb3b4835cb2371aec/README.md

 Parameter : LPOVERLAPPED    lpOverlapped     : 0x000000C00003A370
 ```

-The sample attempt an HTTPS (443) connection with the IP associated with the domain "megatoolkit.com" (in this case 42.42.42.42).
+The sample attempts a HTTPS (443) connection to the IP associated with the domain "megatoolkit.com" (in this case 42.42.42.42).
 The connection is achieved through a call to the un-exported function MSAFD_ConnectEx from mswsock.dll.
 The address of the un-exported function is retrieved through a call to WSAIotl as demonstrated above.